MattFryer/Qlik-Web-Highlight/wordpress/qlik-highlight/readme.txt

 * Field names in most common situations

 = How to use =
-Simply wrap any Qlik code blocks within the [qlikview] ... [/qlikview] shortcode tags.
+Simply wrap any Qlik code blocks within the [qlik-code] ... [/qlik-code] shortcode tags.
 By default, the plugin will assume that the code contained in the tags is Qlik script and will highlight it accordingly.
 You can specify an alternative code type using the type parameter within the opening tag.
 For example [qlikview type="exp"]=num(MyField)[/qlikview].
 Currently supported code types are "qvs", "exp" (or "qve"), "sql", "vbscript" and "javascript".
 If no code type is specified then "qvs" will be assumed.

-Alternatively, the shortcode can be entered using the button within the WordPress visual post/page editor.
-Select the block of code within the post or page, then click the Qlik button on the editor menu.
+Alternatively, the shortcode can be entered using the buttons within the WordPress text and visual post/page editors.
+Select the block of code within the post or page, then click the Qlik Code button on the editor menu.
 You will be prompted for what code type the block should be highlighted as.
 Once complete, click OK and the shortcode will be added around the code block for you.

 = Feedback =
 If you spot any issues or have any suggestions to improve the plugin, please let me know either via the support tab here, or via a comment on [QlikViewAddict.com](http://www.qlikviewaddict.com/p/qlikview-wordpress-plugin.html).

 == Installation ==
 There are 3 possible methods to install this plugin.
-We would highly recommend using method 1.
+We would highly recommend using method 1 as this will give notification of future updates.
 = Method 1 =
 1. Login to your WordPress Admin Portal.
 2. On the left hand navigation panel, select "Plugins".
 3. Towards the top of the plugins list, click the "Add New" button.
-4. In the search box towards the right hand side, type "QlikView" and hit enter to search.
+4. In the search box towards the right hand side, type "Qlik" and hit enter to search.
-5. The QlikView for WordPress plugin is currently the only result returned.
+5. The Qlik for WordPress plugin is currently one of only two results returned.
 Click the "Install Now" button next to it.
 6. WordPress will then download and install the plugin for you.
-Once complete, click the "Activate Plugin" link to complete the installation.
+Once complete, click the "Activate" button to complete the installation.
 7. The plugin is now installed and the shortcode is ready to use.

 = Method 2 =